How to tweak existing Medium iOS app features with Theos & Logos - part 2

 Entry item

 For entry item, we need an icon and change the entry title a bit.
-Let open entry.plist
+Let open entry.plist file and make it like this:

 1